arunike/Summer-2025-Internship-List/README.md

 This page provides a breakdown of internship opportunities by status.
 The table below lists the companies, job titles, locations, status, date added, application links, and notes for each internship position.

-The List is updated daily around 12:00 AM EST. The last update was on 12/17/2024.
+The List is updated daily around 12:00 PM PST.
+The last update was on 12/18/2024.

 ## Internship Positions

-There are total of **2547 (943 open & 1604 closed)** internship positions listed. **31** new positions were added today.
+There are total of **2558 (956 open & 1602 closed)** internship positions listed. **13** new positions were added today.

 ### Viewing Options: